Cannon: Offensive and defensive use

+Modern history

-Early modern period
+Early modern

 By the 16th century, cannons were made in a great variety of lengths and bore diameters, but the general rule was that the longer the barrel, the longer the range.
 Some cannons made during this time had barrels exceeding 10 ft in length, and could weigh up to 20000 lb.
 Consequently, large amounts of gunpowder were needed to allow them to fire stone balls several hundred yards.
 By mid-century, European monarchs began to classify cannons to reduce the confusion.
 Henry II of France opted for six sizes of cannon, but others settled for more; the Spanish used twelve sizes, and the English sixteen.
 They are, from largest to smallest: the cannon royal, cannon, cannon serpentine, bastard cannon, demicannon, pedrero, culverin, basilisk, demiculverin, bastard culverin, saker, minion, falcon, falconet, serpentine, and rabinet.
 Better powder had been developed by this time as well.
 Instead of the finely ground powder used by the first bombards, powder was replaced by a "corned" variety of coarse grains.
 This coarse powder had pockets of air between grains, allowing fire to travel through and ignite the entire charge quickly and uniformly.

 The end of the Middle Ages saw the construction of larger, more powerful cannon, as well as their spread throughout the world.
 As they were not effective at breaching the newer fortifications resulting from the development of cannon, siege engines—such as siege towers and trebuchets—became less widely used.
 However, wooden "battery-towers" took on a similar role as siege towers in the gunpowder age—such as that used at Siege of Kazan in 1552, which could hold ten large-calibre cannon, in addition to 50 lighter pieces.
 Another notable effect of cannon on warfare during this period was the change in conventional fortifications.
 Niccolò Machiavelli wrote, "There is no wall, whatever its thickness that artillery will not destroy in only a few days."
 Although castles were not immediately made obsolete by cannon, their use and importance on the battlefield rapidly declined.
 Instead of majestic towers and merlons, the walls of new fortresses were thick, angled, and sloped, while towers became low and stout; increasing use was also made of earth and brick in breastworks and redoubts.
 These new defences became known as bastion forts, after their characteristic shape which attempted to force any advance towards it directly into the firing line of the guns.
 A few of these featured cannon batteries, such as the House of Tudor's Device Forts in England.
 Bastion forts soon replaced castles in Europe and, eventually, those in the Americas as well.